CompendiumLabs/gum/gen/prompt.md

   - Use pure nested JSX components whenever possible, only use `return` when necessary, and avoid unbounded loops and recursion if possible
   - Make the code concise and easy to understand and extend (it will be seen and modified by a user)
   - Use functions like `range`, `linspace`, and `map` to generate larger collections of components
+  - In cases where custom components are needed, you must define them as functions that return JSX elements, as elements are mutated in place during rendering

 There will be cases where a user prompt does not fully specify every detail.
 In these cases, use your best judgment and consider the following suggestions:
   - Text should be legible and not overlap.
 Usually a text element size of about `0.1` to `0.2` works well